istio/istio.io/content/en/news/releases/1.19.x/announcing-1.19.8/index.md

 - **Added** an environment variable `COMPLIANCE_POLICY` to Istio components for enforcing TLS restriction for compliance with FIPS.
-When set to `fips-140-2` on the Istiod container, the Istio Proxy container, and all other Istio components, TLS version is restricted to v1.2, the cipher suites to a subset of `ECDHE-ECDSA-AES128-GCM-SHA256`, `ECDHE-RSA-AES128-GCM-SHA256`, `ECDHE-ECDSA-AES256-GCM-SHA384`, `ECDHE-RSA-AES256-GCM-SHA384`, and ECDH curves to `P-256`.
+When set to `fips-140-2` on the Istiod container, the Istio Proxy container, and all other Istio components, the TLS version is restricted to v1.2.
+The cipher suites are limited to a subset of `ECDHE-ECDSA-AES128-GCM-SHA256`, `ECDHE-RSA-AES128-GCM-SHA256`, `ECDHE-ECDSA-AES256-GCM-SHA384`, `ECDHE-RSA-AES256-GCM-SHA384`, and ECDH curves to `P-256`.
 These restrictions apply on the following data paths:

     1. mTLS communication between Envoy proxies;
     1. regular TLS on the downstream and the upstream of Envoy proxies (e.g. gateway);
     1. Google gRPC side requests from Envoy proxies (e.g. Stackdriver extensions);
     1. Istiod xDS server;
     1. Istiod injection and validation webhook servers.

   The restrictions are not applied on the following data paths:

     1. Istiod to Kubernetes API server;
     1. JWK fetch from Istiod;
     1. Wasm image and URL fetch from Istio Proxy containers;
     1. ztunnel.

   Note that Istio injector will propagate the value of COMPLIANCE_POLICY to the injected proxy container, when set.